Assets and Timing

 - Appreciated stock—You qualify for a tax deduction for the fair market value of the appreciated stock and entirely avoid any capital gains tax on the appreciation.

-- IRA required minimum distributions—If you are over age 70½, you can transfer up to $100,000 per year from an IRA directly to Harvard Law School.
+- IRA required minimum distributions—If you are over age 70½, you can transfer up to $100,000 per year from an IRA directly to HLS.
 Although there is no charitable deduction, distributions are excluded from income and count toward the annual required minimum distribution, if one is due.
 This option does not apply to 401(k), 403(b), and other retirement plans, though these may be rolled into an IRA, which will then qualify.

-- Retirement plan assets—You can make Harvard Law School the beneficiary of assets held in an IRA, 401(k), or other retirement plans.
+- Retirement plan assets—You can make the Law School the beneficiary of assets held in an IRA, 401(k), or other retirement plans.
 Since these assets are considered “income in respect of a decedent” (IRD), it is beneficial to keep them out of the estate.
 IRD assets are highly taxed and have the potential of being taxed twice in very large estates—once in the estate and again to the beneficiary (a child, for example).
 Leaving these assets to Harvard Law School avoids this taxation.

 - Real estate (a residence, vacation home, or other property)—Like stock, real estate can appreciate substantially over many years.
 Making a gift of real property can provide an immediate tax deduction for the fair market value of the property and avoid capital gains tax on the appreciation.
 This is a good choice for donors who find property ownership increasingly burdensome due to property taxes, maintenance, and insurance.
 You can also contribute real estate, retain the right to use the property for your lifetime if it is a personal residence or farm, and receive a current income tax deduction.